Music industry of East Asia: Control of artists personal lives

 It is not uncommon for record labels to prohibit their pop artists from dating for a certain period of time or for as long as they have a contract with the company.
 In Japan managers may attempt to discourage their artists from dating or engaging in behavior that may tarnish their images by keeping a busy schedule and only letting artists know about their schedules a day at a time.
 Artists who break this contract, as in the case of Minami Minegishi from AKB48, run the risk of getting dropped from their music group or contract.

 Korea has similar rules for musical pop artists.
 Artists have more freedom to date and get married, however managers have strong control over their personal lives and behaviors.
 In Taiwan, artists are also expected to behave in certain ways, as they cannot discuss taboo topics such as politics.

 Ranking

-The following table lists the total revenues of the music markets of East Asia:
+The following table lists the largest music markets of East Asia: